 Our team is teaching our kids more than just the game of chess.
 We find that chess team members show abilities in problem solving, thinking systematically, and encouraging classmates to succeed.
 With a rich history established by our previous and long time Chess Coach, Michael Malone, who has been partnering with Sean to re-establish our club as the premier club in our region.

-Students who are interested in joining the Chess Club can sign up during the SUN enrollment week of September 16-20.
+Students who are interested in joining the Chess Club can sign up during the SUN enrollment week (TBA).
 You'll need to complete an SEI/SUN application and Class Choice Forms.